Preparing For Your Colonic

 Probiotic rich foods such as sauerkraut, kefir, kimchi are great to eat.

 Eat smaller portions, eat slowly, and chew thoroughly as digestion begins in the mouth.

 Please remember, absorption and assimilation of nutrients are enhanced after your colonic, so whatever you take into your body matters!

 After cleansing the colon, it is the perfect time to focus on cultivating healthy probiotic populations in your digestive system.
 Try Have quality probiotics on hand after your colonic to take daily ( at the least 3 days after, but preferably every day.)
 We have 5 types to choose from, so make sure to ask which is best for you.

 Maintain a clean, healthy diet with plenty of hydration.

-Take an herbal cleanse like: CleanStart, Tiao He, Dieters, ParaCleanse, CandidaClear
+Take a detox to cleanse the whole body like CleanStart, Tiao He, Dieters, ParaCleanse, CandidaClear.

-Exfoliation you skin by brushing, steams, saunas, salt baths etc.
+Exfoliation your skin by brushing, steams, saunas, salt baths, etc.

 Refrain from drinking alcohol and caffeine

 This is a perfect time to de-clutter your home and environment.
-Remember, what you are surrounded by is what your mind will feel and reflect.
+Remember, what you are surrounded with is what your mind-body will feel and reflect.